People & Groups Associated with Alphaville

 Recorded Alphaville's Love Will Find a Way with Marian Gold, released on 14 December 2012.

-Murray Head on his second
+Murray Head

 Hans Behrendt, Ernst Deuker and